Asymptotic Normality of Subgraph Counts in Sparse Inhomogeneous Random Graphs: Fluctuations of Subgraph Counts in Sparse -Random Graphs

 \end{prop}

 The proof of Proposition \ref{prop:main} is given in Section \ref{sec:conditionalpf}.
 The proof uses on Stein's method based on dependency graphs, which bounds the distance to normality in the Wasserstein distance.
 Note that the Wasserstein distance in the LHS of \eqref{eq:conditionaldistance} is itself random (since it is defined conditional on $\mathcal{F}(\bm{U}_n)$), hence the convergence in \eqref{eq:conditionaldistance} is shown to hold in probability.
-An important feature of result in Proposition \ref{prop:main} is that it holds regardless of whether or not the graphon $W$ is $H$-irregular, whenever $\Delta_1(H, G_n)$ has a non-trivial contribution to the total variance.
-Hence, Proposition \ref{prop:main} can used to prove the assertions of Theorem \ref{thm:regular} and Theorem \ref{thm:irregular} as follows:
+An important feature of result in Proposition \ref{prop:main} is that it holds regardless of whether or not the graphon $W$ is $H$-regular.
+Hence, Proposition \ref{prop:main} can be used to prove the assertions of Theorem \ref{thm:regular} and Theorem \ref{thm:irregular} as follows:

 \begin{itemize}